Emad0176/Bike_Share_Analysis/README.md

 ## Visualizing consumer behavior

-### This function will produce a pie chart that summarize when customers use the service as distribued over day hours and week days
+### This function will produce pie charts that summarize when customers use the service as distribued over day hours during working days

 ```
 #The disctribution in day use among Subscribers and Customers as a pie chart